-The Iipay Nation of Santa Ysabel is optimistic it will convince the Ninth Circuit to overturn a federal judge’s ruling that the Desert Rose Bingo website violated federal law by accepting wagers from off its North San Diego County reservation.
+The Iipay Nation of Santa Ysabel is optimistic it will convince the 9th Circuit Court of Appeals to overturn a federal judge’s ruling that the Desert Rose Bingo website violated federal law by accepting wagers from off its North San Diego County reservation.

-A US district court judge in December acknowledged that bingo and poker were classified as Class II games under IGRA.
-Therefore, they are not subject to state regulations.
+A US District Court judge in December acknowledged that bingo and poker were classified as Class II games under IGRA and not subject to state regulations.

 But Judge Anthony Battaglia said it was a violation of the Unlawful Internet Gambling Enforcement Act (UIGEA) for Santa Ysabel to accept off-reservation wagers.

-Santa Ysabel views Battaglia’s dismissal of the state’s claim the tribe violated its compact as a major victory.
-That’s despite the judge’s ruling on the federal UIGEA claim.
+Santa Ysabel views Battaglia’s dismissal of the state’s claim the tribe violated its compact as a major victory despite the judge’s ruling on the federal UIGEA claim.

-Tribe attorneys are confident they can convince the Ninth Circuit that online wagers occur with internet servers.
-In the case of Santa Ysabel, they are on tribal lands.
+Tribe attorneys are confident they can convince the Ninth Circuit that online wagers occur with internet servers, which in the case of Santa Ysabel are located on tribal lands.